kubernetes/minikube/enhancements/proposed/20200424-scheduled-shutdown/20200424-scheduled-shutdown.md

 Advantages:

-* Able to re-use all of the existing `pause` and `stop` implementation within minikube.
+* Able to reuse all of the existing `pause` and `stop` implementation within minikube.
 * Built-in handling for multiple architectures
 * Does not consume memory reserved for the VM